-Birth control, also known as contraception, contains hormones which change the way the body works and prevents pregnancy.
+Birth control, also known as contraception, contains hormones that change the way the body works and prevents pregnancy.
 Although birth control does not disqualify you from being an egg donor, you may need to make some adjustments before beginning your egg donation cycle.
-To start, we’ll share a quick overview on compatible vs. non-compatible forms of birth control.
+To start, we’ll share a quick overview of compatible vs. non-compatible forms of birth control.

 Generally compatible forms of birth control:

 Generally incompatible forms of birth control:

 No, you cannot donate eggs while on Depo.
 Depo-Provera, commonly referred to as “the shot”, is a contraceptive injection that releases a hormone called progestin into your body to prevent ovulation from occurring.
 The injected hormones will interfere with your egg donation cycle and skew results from your fertility tests.

 If you are taking or have taken the Depo shot, you can still be an egg donor in the future.
 We will consider you for our egg donor program approximately 3 months after your last Depo shot, and once you have had at least one normal period.

 The birth control arm implant, Nexplanon or Implanon, is a tiny rod about the size of a matchstick that releases hormones into your body to prevent pregnancy.
 You cannot donate eggs with a birth control implant because the hormones from the implant will interfere with your cycle.
 At Donor Nexus, we require that you have the implant removed and have at least one regular period before being admitted into our egg donor program.